derf/esp8266-nodemcu-max44006/README.md

-# ESP8266 Lua/NodeMCU module for MAX44006 illuminance sensors
+# ESP8266 Lua/NodeMCU module for MAX44006 irradiance sensors

 This repository contains an ESP8266 NodeMCU Lua module (`max44006.lua`) as well as MQTT / HomeAssistant / InfluxDB integration example (`init.lua`) for